 Your provider will go over all your options with you.
 The two of you will make a decision based on your provider's expertise and your values and goals.

-Shared decision making helps you and your provider choose a treatment you both support.
+Shared decision making helps you and your provider choose a test or treatment you both support.

 When to use Shared Decision Making